certtools/intelmq/docs/Feeds.md

 * **Public:** yes
 * **Revision:** 2020-07-08
 * **Documentation:** http://security-research.dyndns.org/pub/malware-feeds/
 * **Description:** List of ponmocup malware redirection domains and infected web-servers from cAPTure.
-See also http://security-research.dyndns.org/pub/botnet-links.htm and http://c-apt-ure.blogspot.com/search/label/ponmocup
+See also http://security-research.dyndns.org/pub/botnet-links.htm and http://c-apt-ure.blogspot.com/search/label/ponmocup The data in the Shadowserver CSV is not equal to the CIF format format.
+Reasons are unknown.

 ### Collector